Quantifying the mini-batching error in Bayesian inference for Adaptive Langevin dynamics

-which corresponds to the $L^2(\pi)$ projection of~$\Sigma_{\vectx}$ onto the vector space of symmetric matrices generated by the basis.
-This shows that the better the approximation of the covariance~$\Sigma_{\vectx}$ is for the chosen basis~$(f_0,\dots,f_K)$, the smaller the bias is. \begin{remark} As for the numerical discretization of AdL~\eqref{eq:adl_scheme} (see Remark~\ref{rem:other_version_num}), we can also use the numerical scheme~\eqref{eq:sheme_eadl} while considering each variable $\xi_k$ as a scalar or a diagonal matrix.
+which corresponds to the $L^2(\pi)$ projection error of~$\Sigma_{\vectx}$ onto the vector space of symmetric matrices generated by the basis.
+This shows that the better the approximation of the covariance~$\Sigma_{\vectx}$ is for the chosen basis~$(f_0,\dots,f_K)$, the smaller the bias is.

+\paragraph{Discussion on the computation cost.} As for the numerical discretization of AdL~\eqref{eq:adl_scheme} (see Remark~\ref{rem:other_version_num}), we can also use the numerical scheme~\eqref{eq:sheme_eadl} while considering each variable $\xi_k$ as a scalar or a diagonal matrix.
 Observations similar to the ones made in Remark~\ref{rem:adl_xi_cases} apply here as well.
-More precisely, the prefactor of the error term proportional to~$\eps(n) \dt$ is bounded by the $L^2(\pi)$-projection of~$\Sigma_{\emph{\vectx}}$ onto: (i) the vector space generated by the basis when the variables~$\xi_k$ are scalars for each~$k$, meaning that $\mathscr{M}_k = \sigma_k \mathrm{I}_d$ where $ \sigma_k \in \mathbb{R}$ in~\eqref{eq:proj_sigma}; (ii) the vector space of diagonal matrices generated by the basis when the variables $\xi_k$ are diagonal matrices for each $k$, meaning that $\mathscr{M}_0,\dots,\mathscr{M}_K$ are diagonal matrices in~\eqref{eq:proj_sigma}.
-For the numerical simulations reported in Section~\ref{sec:Num}, we will consider the variables~$\xi_k$ as full~$d\times d$ symmetric matrices. \end{remark}
+More precisely, the prefactor of the error term proportional to~$\eps(n) \dt$ is bounded by the $L^2(\pi)$-projection of~$\Sigma_{\vectx}$ onto: (i) the vector space generated by functions with values in the vector space of isotropic matrices, \emph{i.e.} the variables~$\xi_k$ are scalars for each~$k$, so that $\mathscr{M}_k = \sigma_k \mathrm{I}_d$ where $ \sigma_k \in \mathbb{R}$ in~\eqref{eq:proj_sigma}; (ii) the vector space of diagonal matrices generated by the basis when the variables $\xi_k$ are diagonal matrices for each $k$, meaning that $\mathscr{M}_0,\dots,\mathscr{M}_K$ are diagonal matrices in~\eqref{eq:proj_sigma}.
+For the numerical simulations reported in Section~\ref{Mixture}, we consider the variables~$\xi_k$ as full~$d\times d$ symmetric matrices.